uclahs-cds/package-moPepGen/docs/file-format.md

 ENSG0003	115	MXE-320	T	<INS>	.	.
 TRANSCRIPT_ID=ENST0003;START=320;END=380;GENE_SYMBOL=EGFR;GENOMIC_POSITION=chr1:1000-1001
 ```

-The line above represents an MXE (mutually exclusive exon), that the exon of 320-380 of the gene ENSG0003 is retained in the transcript ENST0003 and resulted as an insertion at position 115 of the transcript.
-In this case, none of the transcripts of this gene has the first exon retained and the second spliced at the same time.
-And this transcript has both exons retained.
+The line above represents an MXE (mutually exclusive exon), where the exon at position 320-380 of the gene ENSG0003 is retained in the transcript ENST0003 and resulted as an insertion at position 115 of the transcript.
+This MXE is representated as an **insertion** because none of the transcripts of this gene has the first exon retained and the second spliced in the GTF, but this transcript has both exons retained.

 ```
 ENSG0004	277	MXE-477-1103	T	<SUB>	.	.
 TRANSCRIPT_ID=ENST0004;START=477;END=582;DONOR_START=1103;DONOR_END=1228;GENE_SYMBOL=EGFR;GENOMIC_POSITION=chr1:1000-1001